PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 For a given token, pick the experts that capture the most energy in their reads.
 More precisely, pick the top (k) experts by (|V_i^\top x|_2^2).

+Instead of a separate router network, we directly select experts based on their relevance to the input, as measured by the size of their read, which is the alignment between their subspace and the input vector.

+This is related to the intuition behind **k-means** and classical competitive learning:

+* In the b = 1 limit, each expert reduces to a single direction (a centroid).
+* In k-means, centroids compete for ownership of a data point, and each centroid moves to better represent the points it wins.
+* Here, each expert is a low dimensional subspace rather than a single vector, and experts compete to capture energy from points in different regions of the manifold.

+### 2.3 Geometry of reads: incoherence and compressed sensing

+For the energy-capture competition setup to work, we need to address a couple natural failure modes.

+First, each expert can increase the size of |V_i x| by simply scaling its norm.
+We can fix this by constraining all columns of V to be unit norm.

+A slightly more subtle point is that experts can “cheat” by all pointing in the same high variance directions.

+* Within an expert: each column of (V_i) can try to align with the top principal component of the data.
+* Across experts: different (V_i) can duplicate each other.

+That would maximize (|V_i^\top x|_2^2) for many tokens, but it defeats the whole point of an MoE.
+You end up with many copies of the same expert, not a diverse dictionary.

 ## 3. How existing work fits into the sparse coding / competition lens